The Ultimate Hikers Guide To Climbing Mount Kinabalu

 - Trek at a normal and steady pace.

-- Eat packed launch after climbing for 2 hours.
+- Eat packed lunch after climbing for 2 hours.

 - Rest for 10 minutes at the 4th or 5th km mark.
 It will help acclimatization.